ali28729/Forager/README.md

 Libraries Used:
-  Beautiful Soup (For Html Parsing), pymysql (For Connect MySQL with Python)
+  Beautiful Soup (For Html Parsing), pymysql (To Connect MySQL with Python)